wmthornton/Security-by-Obscurity/README.md

 I should note that in order to compile, you will need "g++" and "make" installed on your system.
 The command to compile successfully is: "make install".
 Running this command will compile the executable, and then, using sudo or root permissions, install the executable to your /bin directory.

 To remove the application, simply run "make remove" which will use sudo or root permissions to delete the sbo executable from the /bin directory.

+This program is cross-platform.
+If you have a macOS machine, the dependencies are the same.
+Use "make install-mac" and "make remove-mac".
+You executable will be named "sbo-mac" and will be stored in the /opt/local/bin directory.